Noratrieb/blog/content/posts/box-is-a-unique-type.md

 # Stacked Borrows and Miri

+TODO: introduce UB by explaining how it allows optimizations like the one above, don't talk in standardese

 [Miri](https://github.com/rust-lang/miri) is an interpreter for Rust code with the goal of finding undefined behaviour.
 Undefined behaviour, UB for short, is behaviour of a program upon which no restrictions are imposed.
 If UB is executed, _anything_ can happen, including segmentation faults, silent memory corruption, leakage of private keys or exactly